notepad-plus-plus/npp-usermanual/content/docs/programing-languages.md

 may be jarring compared to your Theme's background color; but once it's in the Style Configurator, you may update the color scheme for that Language in the Style Configurator.
 (If your Theme is a dark Theme, it might be better to copy from `themes\DarkModeDefault.xml` instead of copying from `stylers.model.xml`.)

+Similarly, the Style Configurator lists Default Keyword Lists for the styles of some languages: those are defined in `%AppData%\Notepad++\langs.xml`, and the defaults are in `C:\Program Files\Notepad++\langs.model.xml`.
+If `langs.model.xml` has been updated, then you can copy the updated or added keyword lists from there into your `langs.xml`.

 ## Language Detection Priority